TSS FC Rovers: PDL and WPSL era

-League1 BC era
+British Columbia Premier League era

-On November 1, 2021, it was announced that the club would be playing in the inaugural season of League1 British Columbia.
-In addition, TSS decided to emulate those German clubs that were partly owned by their fans, giving the fans voting rights and a say in the direction of the team.
-Fans will own 49% of the team through this initiative.
+On November 1, 2021, it was announced that the club would be playing in the inaugural season of British Columbia Premier League (BCPL) (named League1 BC at the time).
 After finishing second in the league standings in their first season, the men's team went on to defeat Varsity FC on penalty kicks in the Championship Final, thereby qualifying for the national 2023 Canadian Championship.

 TSS Rovers made their first appearance in the Canadian Championship on April 19, 2023, at Swangard Stadium, where they defeated Valour FC 3–1, becoming the first semi-pro team to knockout a professional team in Canadian Championship history.
 They were then defeated by another CPL club, Pacific FC, in the quarter-finals.
-TSS Rovers would finish the 2023 League1 BC season in second place before falling to the eventual playoff winners, Whitecaps FC Academy, in the semi-finals.
+TSS Rovers would finish the 2023 BCPL season in second place before falling to the eventual playoff winners, Whitecaps FC Academy, in the semi-finals.

 On April 19, 2024, it was announced that TSS Rovers would participate in the 2024 Canadian Championship to replace Victoria Highlanders FC, who had withdrawn from the competition.
-They were drawn against Pacific FC for the preliminary round, where they drew 1-1 in normal time, with Pacific scoring a game-tying goal in the eighth minute of stoppage time, before being defeated 5-4 in penalty kicks.
-In 2024, the Rovers won the League1 BC regular season title, which qualified them for the 2025 Canadian Championship.
-On August 4, 2024, TSS Rovers defeated Altitude FC 3-2 in the League1 BC playoff championship, making them the first team in League1 history to complete the league double.
+They were drawn against Pacific FC for the preliminary round, where they drew 1–1 in normal time, with Pacific scoring a game-tying goal in the eighth minute of stoppage time, before being defeated 5–4 in penalty kicks.
+In 2024, the Rovers won the BCPL regular season title, which qualified them for the 2025 Canadian Championship.
+On August 4, 2024, TSS Rovers defeated Altitude FC 3–2 in the BCPL playoff championship, making them the first team in BCPL history to complete the league double.

+At the 2025 Canadian Championship, TSS faced off against Valour FC in the preliminary round.
+The game ended in a 1-0 win for the CPL side.
+The 2025 BCPL season was tightly contested with TSS and Langley United leading the standings for much of the season.
+In the final match week, TSS would lose to Kamloops United FC after an 84th minute winner.
+After Langley won on the last match day, TSS saw themselves finishing in second place, one point behind of the league winners and narrowly missing out on the 2026 Canadian Championship.

 Club culture

+Ownership

+When TSS joined the inaugural season of British Columbia Premier League (BCPL) (named League1 BC at the time), it was decided the team would emulate professional German clubs that were partly owned by their fans, giving the fans voting rights and a say in the direction of the team.
+The projected aim for this initiative was that fans would own 49% of the team.
+As of May 2025, fans had purchased about 19% of the available shares.
+On April 29, 2026, it was announced that TSS Rovers had entered a strategic partnership with Vancouver Athletic FC, one of the largest youth soccer clubs in British Columbia.
+Through this partnership, Vancouver Athletic FC would receive a 30% ownership stake in the TSS Rovers.